 Click here to see a map showing all occurrences known to SERNEC, a consortium of southeastern herbaria.
 (Zoom in to see more detail.)

-5-lobed campanulate corolla (usually)
+Shallowly 5-lobed (or merely wavy-edged) campanulate corolla

 TO LEARN MORE about this plant, look it up in a good book!